Ana Fernández / SEO

-Despite all the changes in the digital world, the rise of artificial intelligence, new forms of search, increasingly unpredictable algorithms, there is one thing that does not change:
+Despite all the changes in the digital world—the rise of artificial intelligence, new ways of searching, and increasingly unpredictable algorithms—one thing remains constant:

-👉 Brands that create useful, relevant, and well-structured content remain the most visible, remembered and trusted.
+👉 Brands that create useful, relevant, and well-structured content continue to be the most visible, remembered, and trusted.

-And the truth is that this is no accident.
-This happens when there is a strategy of content marketing well thought out.
+And the truth is, this isn't a coincidence.
+This happens when there is a well-thought-out content marketing strategy in place.

 What is content marketing?

-It's a strategy that involves creating and distributing valuable content to attract, educate and convert a specific audience.
+It is a strategy that consists of creating and distributing valuable content to attract, educate, and convert a specific audience.

-But it's not just making posts to do them (in fact I die a little inside when they tell me that's it).
+But it's not just making posts for the sake of it (in fact, I die a little inside when people tell me that's what it is).

-Content marketing involves have a structured communication system that accompanies the user from the moment they discover a problem... until they make a decision (and beyond).
+Content marketing involves having a structured communication system that accompanies the user from the moment they discover a problem… until they make a decision (and beyond).

 It can take many forms: